Sign in

 We are eventually going to make it to the Everest Base Camp today after these many days of trekking in and amidst the wonderful Himalayan peaks.
 Our determined and sincere effort to be at the base of the highest mountain in the world is going to materialize this afternoon.
 We are going to stand at the place where many climbers have spent days and nights training, preparing, and attempting the summit of the formidable Mt.
 Everest.

-We walk to Gorakshep, a small settlement on the glacial lakebed in the Everest region, where we are going to spend overnight today as the highest overnight stopover for the trip.
+We walked to Gorakshep, a small settlement on the glacial lakebed in the Everest region, where we are going to spend overnight today as the highest overnight stopover for the trip.
 After relishing our lunch at our tea house, we set off for the Everest Base Camp.
 A slow-paced walk on the moraine and boulder-strewn gradual path up to base camp is going to test our excitement and stamina.
-Anyway, we are going to get to the base camp regardless of the difficulty of walking at the elevation.
-We click countless pictures and enjoy the moment of being at the classic Everest base camp before making a return trip to Gorakshep for an overnight stay
+Anyway, we are going to get to the base camp regardless of the Lobuche east climb difficulty of walking at the elevation.
+We click countless pictures and enjoy the moment of being at the classic Everest base camp before making a return trip to Gorak Shep for an overnight stay

 Accommodation: Guesthouse